 Not only is this a disregard for the acceptable use of company assets, but employees are also misusing them, creating a larger attack surface than what was thought to be allowed.

 More on P2P.

-These sharing programs need to be blocked so not only bandwidth is preserved and controlled, but also employees often share more than they intend to.
+These sharing programs need to be blocked so that not only is bandwidth preserved and controlled, but also employees often share more than they intend to.
 This is a nightmare if you have specific data you need to protect.

 That’s it for this article on P2P and other stuff to block at your enterprise firewall.
 Besides ensuring network communication for this stuff doesn’t happen, I like to try to identify and remove these programs from users’ computers, even if I don’t physically touch them.

 I always talk to the user, though.
 It’s important to get the risks out there, even though users rarely accept these terms calmly and sanely.